 - non-stick cooking spray - I prefer Pam, for obvious reasons 🙂

-- string, twine or yarn
+- string, twine, ribbon or yarn

 - a straw if your mold doesn't have a hole for easy hanging